 Ruotong Cheng

-Products of Recursive Programs for Hypersafety Verification
+CAV'26 (Distinguished Paper) [link] [extended version] - Products of Recursive Programs for Hypersafety Verificationwith Azadeh Farzan

-OOPSLA'25 (to appear) [extended version]
+OOPSLA'25 [link] [extended version]

 Teaching Assistantships

-- CSC410 Software Testing and Verification, Fall 2025
+- CSC410 Software Testing and Verification: Summer 2026 (Prep), Fall 2025

-- CSC110/111 Foundations of Computer Science, Summer 2025 (Prep TA)
+- CSC110/111 Foundations of Computer Science: Summer 2025 (Prep)

-- CSC448/2405 Formal Languages and Automata, Winter 2025
+- CSC448/2405 Formal Languages and Automata: Winter 2025

-- CSC324 Principles of Programming Languages, Fall 2024 (Lead TA), Winter 2024
+- CSC324 Principles of Programming Languages: Fall 2024 (Lead), Winter 2024

-- CSC309 Programming on the Web, Fall 2023
+- CSC309 Programming on the Web: Fall 2023

 Before graduate school